-OUR ORGANIC LATEXUpdated a year ago
+OUR ORGANIC LATEXUpdated 2 years ago

 Natural rubber provides a unique sleeping experience that provides great support and cushion.
 It has a mellow feel that many find more comfortable than other mattress designs.